SeitaBV/v2g-liberty/README.md

   - isodate
   - pyModbusTCP
 ```
-If set, return tot the appdaemon page and make two useful settings can be made to make the system more reliable.
+If set, return to the appdaemon page and make two useful settings to make the system more reliable.
 + Switch on "watch dog"
 + Switch on "auto update"